uviclibraries/gen-ai-research/7-local-genai-intro.md

 ## Install and Test another Language Model
 Let's try installing a second Language Model so that we can compare the results of the questions you've asked the _Llama 3 Instruct_ model with another model:
 <img src="images/7-other-models.png" style="width:8000px;" alt="Download new Models">
-1. On the bottom left of the GPT4All windows click on the green **Downloads** button.
+1. On the left navigation bar click on the green **Models** button.
+2. Click on the gree **Add Model** button on the top right of the screen.
-2. Scroll to find the **Nous Hermes 2 Mistral DPO** model, and then click on the green **Download** button to the right of the model description.
+3. Scroll to find the **Nous Hermes 2 Mistral DPO** model, and then click on the green **Download** button to the right of the model description.
 > _Note: The download is quite large at 4.3GB so it may take a while for it to download.
 For this model, GPT4All recommends that your computer have at least 8GB of memory for your computer to run the model at a reasonable speed._ If you have any questions about this please ask your instructor.
 4. Once the model has finished downloading, click on the green **X** in the top right to close the "Discover and Download Models" window.
 5. Before we can start testing the new model, we need to tell GPT4All that we want to use the _Nous Hermes 2 Mistral DPO_ model: